jinningli/InfoVGAE-SL/README.md

 # InfoVGAE-SL
-The source code for InfoVGAE-SL model submitted for TKDE.
+The source code for InfoVGAE-SL model submitted for TKDD.
 We will publish this code and datasets after acceptance.

 ## Dataset
 We uploaded the pre-processed datasets with smaller size, due to the file size limits of supplementary material.